MARIEM0123/zero_day/README.md

 # the important Vagrant
 ##  Objectives :
-*  Give help to anyone
+*  Give help to anyone;
-*  Know what a virtual machine is
+*  Know what a virtual machine is;
-*  Know what Ubuntu is
+*  Know what Ubuntu is;
-*  Know What does “Ubuntu” mean
+*  Know what does “Ubuntu” mean;
+*  Know how to use virtual machines and code on the local computer;
-*  Know How to use VMs with Vagrant
+*  Know to use theses commands :
-*  Know What does the command uname do
+    - git clone
+     - git add
+     - git commit
+     - git push
+     - uname
+Reaching these basics objectives is very important to go further.